IAmJonoBo/n00plicate/UPGRADE_2025.md

 1. Check this document and CHANGELOG.md
 2. Review TOOLCHAIN_UPGRADE_PLAYBOOK.md
 3. Open an issue in the GitHub repository
-4. Contact the Mimic team
+4. Contact the n00plicate team

 ---